jarrodmillman/rcsds/_sources/standard/git-intro.txt

 repository called ``test``.
 Do **not** check the box that says ``Initialize this repository with a README``, since we already have an existing repository here.
-That option is useful when you're starting first at Github and don't have a repo made already on a local computer.
+That option is useful when you're starting first at GitHub and don't have a repo made already on a local computer.

 We can now follow the instructions from the next page::